GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 Train a deeper LSTM and normalized CNN Visual Question Answering model.
 This current code can get **58.16** on Open-Ended and **63.09** on Multiple-Choice on **test-standard** split.
 You can check [Codalab leaderboard](https://competitions.codalab.org/competitions/6961#results) for more details.

+**New VQA Model with better performance and cleaner code can be found here [https://github.com/jiasenlu/HieCoAttenVQA](https://github.com/jiasenlu/HieCoAttenVQA)**

 ### Requirements